hai-vr/combo-gesture-expressions-av3/index.md

 The prefab contains another object called `Smiling` as an example, which contains a separate *Combo Gesture Activity* component.
 Select that object and rename it; It is up to you to organize the mood sets the way you want it (Smiling, Sad, Eccentric, Drunk, Romantic, ...) and it does not necessarily have to be moods (Sign Language, One-handed, Conversation, Dancing, ...)

 Select the `ComboGestureExpressions` object of the prefab.
-In the inspector, set the `Parameter Name` to a parameter name of your choice.
+In the inspector, set a `Parameter Name` to that new mood set, leaving the first one blank.
+The blank mood set will be the default mood set that is active when you load your avatar for the first time, or when you deselect a mood set.

-In your Avatar Parameters, add that parameter name as an Int.
+In your Expression Parameters, add a new Parameter of type `Bool`.

-In your Expression Menu, create a Toggle control to switch that Parameter name to the value of 1.
+In your Expression Menu, create a Toggle to control that Parameter.

 Add additional mood sets by clicking <span class="hai-btn">+</span> on the list, then drag-and-drop or select another *ComboGestureActivity* component.
 The number on the right is the value you need to set in your Expressions Menu for that Parameter Name.

-It is not necessary, but I also like to create a Toggle control to switch the Parameter name to the value of 0 in order to have an icon for it.
+*It is not necessary, you can optionally add a `Parameter Name` to the blank mood set.
+In that case, the first mood set in the list will be default mood set.
+This will allow you to add a toggle control to the default mood set in order to have an icon for it.*

 # Standalone puppets and blend trees